wberdnik/php-Distributed-information-base/README.md

 ExchangePlan
 ------------

 ExchangePlan class extending the ActiveRecord class is a Model to replicate changes and exchanges entityes.
-One implements ExchangeInterface with methoods for registration of changes(touch, multiTouch), procesing a exchage packet (fetch, apply), acknowledgment (acknowledge), other (addExchError)
+One implements ExchangeInterface with methods for registration of changes(touch, multiTouch), procesing a exchage packet (fetch, apply), acknowledgment (acknowledge), other (addExchError)

 SerializableActiveRecord